stephengold/Maud/README.md

 + [Nathan Vegdahl][vegdahl], for creating the Puppet model
 + [Can Bican][bican], for creating the Jprefctl preferences editor
 + Zi Ye, for creating the Sinbad model
++ Alweth on hub.jmonkeyengine.org forums
+  for providing `IQELoader` for use, free of charge
 + the brave souls who volunteered to be alpha testers for Maud, including:
     + "Jesterrrrrr"
     + Moff Kalast